ocripps24/CV/README.md

 <a href="https://www.media-tree.com/"><img src="Images/mediatree.jpg" height='40'></a>
 **Mediatree** (Oct-15 to Mar-19)
 *Several roles ending as Business Development Manager*
-- Origination – pipeline research, creation of pitch documents, client pitch meetings and contracting of new clients.
+- Origination – Pipeline research, creation of pitch documents, client pitch meetings and contracting of new clients.
-- Budgeting – creation and management of budgets between £5,000 and £300,000 as the Project Director.
+- Budgeting – Creation and management of budgets between £5,000 and £300,000 as the Project Director.
 - Project management – development of project timetables, chairing steering meetings and co-ordination of stakeholders.
-- Strategy – research and creation of new business areas, contribution to company strategy and implementation of new policies.
+- Strategy – Research and creation of new business areas, contribution to company strategy and implementation of new policies.
-- Teamwork – I managed a team of five in roles ranging from daily tasks and cross-department workflows to project direction and professional development.
+- Teamwork – Managed a team of five in roles ranging from daily tasks and cross-department workflows to project direction and professional development.
-- Training – I contributed to onboarding of new staff, direction of future development needs and training organisation.
+- Training – Contributed to onboarding of new staff, direction of future development needs and training organisation.
-- Thinktank – lead role in formation of the company thinktank, content creation and internal event planning.
+- Thinktank – Lead role in formation of the company thinktank, content creation and internal event planning.
 - Website – Project Direction of new company website, including content, design, development, management and training.
-- Design – lead on design projects (presentations, websites, misc. graphic design), of institutional investor facing materials.
+- Design – Lead on design projects (presentations, websites, misc. graphic design), of institutional investor facing materials.
-- IT – implementation of new technologies, co-ordination of overall strategy, staff training and internal support.
+- IT – Implementation of new technologies, co-ordination of overall strategy, staff training and internal support.
 - Key projects – ALD IPO, Altran Investor Day, Ardian Presentation Support, Astorg AGM, Azora IPO, Carrefour Investor Day, Coface Investor Day, Ingenico Group Investor Day, JBCM corporate website, SMCP IPO, Eranove IPO, Showroomprive slide design.

 ## Education